tiprankstipranks

 Spectrum values historically have been volatile, which could cause the value of our business to fluctuate.

-Our business plan is evolving, and it may in the future include forming strategic partnerships to maximize value for our spectrum, network assets and combined service offerings in the United States and internationally.
+Our business plan is evolving, and it may in the future include forming strategic partnerships to maximize the value of our spectrum, network assets and combined service offerings in the United States and internationally.
 Values that we may be able to realize from such partnerships will depend in part on the value placed on our spectrum authorizations.
 Valuations of spectrum in other frequency bands historically have been volatile, and we cannot predict at what amount a future partner may be willing to value our spectrum and other assets.
 In addition, to the extent that the FCC takes action that makes additional spectrum available or promotes the more flexible use or greater availability of existing satellite or terrestrial spectrum allocations, for example by means of spectrum leasing or new spectrum sales, the availability of such additional spectrum could reduce the value of our spectrum authorizations and, as a result, the value of our business.

 Accounting & Financial Operations - Risk 3